The basic difference between consignment and joint venture is the nature of the relationship between in the parties

 Consignment: The consignment is continuous for as long as both the consignor and consignee agree.

-Contact us, your international business attorney in Florida to help you plan and execute a joint venture or consignment agreement.
+Contact us or schedule a consultation with your international business attorney in Miami, Florida USA to help you plan and execute a joint venture or consignment agreement.